HL7/vrdr/input/pagecontent/DeathRecordDataDictionary.md

 </tbody>
 </table>
 ### Coded Content (Usual Work)

+These fields are included in the coded industry and occupation content that is produced by the National Institute of Occupational Safety and Health (NIOSH) and delivered to VROs via NCHS (including input, or non-coded, content).

 *Coded content is used for compositions from NCHS to VRO, and is not included in Jurisdiction or Provider reports